containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 This 3.4 version is very old and do not provide new enhancements and support towards compose, compliance with Docker REST API and 3rd party tools.

-Could we just build the image and use that image in kubernetes ?
+Could we just build the image and use that image in kubernetes?

 ## podman and kubernetes/cri-o